You can add 2D text to effects in Spark AR Studio - including adding your own custom fonts.

 Text can be pinned to the top, bottom, left and right.

 Alignment moves the text object around within the parent object.
 Text objects can be aligned to the top, center, bottom, left and right.

 Enter the text you want to add.

-Check this box to allow people using your effect to customize the text.
-When checked, you can add a placeholder using the placeholder field indicating that the text is editable.
+Select this box to allow people using your effect to customize the text.
+When selected, you can add a placeholder using the placeholder field indicating that the text is editable.
 Find out more.

 Insert a token into the Text box to show personalized text using mobile device data, like current city or the day of the week.
 Find out more about adding dynamic text.